 In 2023, how do you buy Ripple (XRP) in the UK?

 CoinJar is another way that you can cheaply buy Ripple (XRP) in the UK.
-It only supports UK bank transfers, but GBP deposits are credited within minutes after you’ve made your first deposit.
 There’s a fixed fee of 1%, but the exchange rate also seems to be about 0.2% to 0.5% above the real exchange rate (most days I’ve checked).
 You can access it via the web, or do everything through their simple mobile app.

 Kraken is currently one of the cheapest ways to buy Ripple (XRP) with GBP in the UK.

 It supports many of the largest and most popular cryptocurrencies, including Ripple (XRP), Bitcoin (BTC), Ethereum (ETH) and many more – even those like Monero (XMR) which are more difficult to get your hands on.

 Binance supports UK bank transfers, debit cards, and credit cards.
 The cheapest payment method is a UK bank transfer – which is free to deposit GBP and will usually be processed and available to use on Kraken within minutes after sending.
 (Your first deposit might take a little longer though.)

 Once your GBP is credited, you can then buy Ripple (XRP) at the real exchange rate on the XRP/GBP spot market.
 The maximum fee you’ll pay is 0.26%, which is among the lowest trading fees you’ll pay in the cryptocurrency space.